Pediatric Emergency Physicians, Kapiolani Medical Specialists

 Hobbies: Raising three children.

 Assistant Professor of Pediatrics.
-She is a University of Hawaii pediatric emergency medicine fellowship program graduate.
-She is a fellow of the American Academy of Pediatrics (AAP), board certified in pediatrics and pediatric emergency medicine.
+Dr. Young is a University of Hawai`i pediatric emergency medicine fellowship program graduate.
+She is a fellow of the AAP, board certified in pediatrics and pediatric emergency medicine.
 She participates in research projects and the educational teaching programs of community physicians, residents, medical students and paramedics.
 She has several publications in peer-reviewed journals.
 She has contributed several case chapters to Radiology Cases In Pediatric Emergency Medicine, a CD and Web based educational program.
 She has contributed three chapters to Case Based Pediatrics For Medical Students and Residents.
-She currently is the Chairperson of Kapi’olani Medical Center For Women And Children’s Emergency Physician’s Committee, and she serves as a liaison representative between Kapi’olani Medical Center and the Department of Health's Emergency Medical Services organization.
+Dr. Young is the Chairperson of Kapi`olani Medical Center For Women and Children’s Emergency Physician’s Committee, and she serves as a liaison representative between Kapi`olani Medical Center for Women and Children (KMCWC) and the Department of Health’s Emergency Medical Services organization.

 Francisco Garcia, MD